omaryup/Data_Analysis_Portfolio/README.md

 - :chart_with_upwards_trend: The program will also create plots for the new columns created (simple return and log return)

 - Additional:
-  - :chart_with_upwards_trend: At the end, the program will also display a visualization of daily yield curve rates for 2021 and the month of October.
+  - :chart_with_upwards_trend: At the end, the program will also display a visualization of daily YIELD CURVE RATES for 2021 and the month of October.
 This information is obtained by doing webscraping on the U.S. Departmen of Treasury using Pandas.

 https://user-images.githubusercontent.com/23235947/138500696-0b1646ac-9042-4ac8-83a7-d33f0a3871f7.mp4